multitudes/42-minishell/README.md

 You can perform in-order or post-order traversal by changing the order of the operations in this function.
 For in-order traversal, you would first traverse the left child, then visit the node, then traverse the right child.
 For post-order traversal, you would first traverse the left child, then the right child, then visit the node.

+## LL parsing
+LL parsing is a type of parsing for context-free grammars.
+The name "LL" stands for "Left-to-right, Leftmost derivation", which describes the way the input is consumed and the parse tree is built.

+Here's a breakdown of what "Left-to-right, Leftmost derivation" means:

+"Left-to-right" means that the input is read from left to right.

+"Leftmost derivation" means that the parse tree is built by expanding the leftmost non-terminal first.

+LL parsers are often used for their simplicity and efficiency.
+They can be used to parse a wide range of programming languages, although they are not powerful enough to parse all of them.

+## rebase
+working in a team and using git sometimes it is better to use rebase instead of merge.

+Rebase is a Git command that allows you to integrate changes from one branch into another.
+It's often used to keep a feature branch up-to-date with the latest code from the main branch.

+Here's a step-by-step explanation of how rebase works:

+You have a feature branch that you've made some commits on.
+The main branch receives new commits while you're working on your feature branch.
+You want to include those new commits from the main branch into your feature branch.
+You can use git rebase main while on your feature branch to do this.
+What rebase does is it takes the changes made in the commits on your feature branch, and re-applies them on top of the main branch.
+This effectively moves or "rebases" your feature branch to the tip of the main branch.

+The result is a cleaner history than merging.
+Instead of a merge commit, your feature branch will have a linear history that makes it look like you started working on it later than you actually did.

+However, rebase can be more complex to use than merging, especially when conflicts occur.
+It's a powerful tool, but it should be used with understanding and care.

 ## Execute a shell command
 Use fork() to create a new process, and then use `execve()` in the child process to replace it with a shell that executes the command.
 Here's an example: